 One of our favorites is the UPPAbaby G-Link, which is a high-quality, heavy duty, double umbrella that will serve you well for years to come.
 It’s also perfect for travel.

 Pro tip: Make any two umbrella strollers a double with stroller connectors – great if you want the versatility.
-Munchkin recently discontinued their version, if you can get your hands on them on the secondary market, they work great.
 There are some compatibility complaints with the Prince Lionheart connectors, but they’re still great in a pinch.
 They make the stroller wider (vs. a normal double), but give you versatility of a double or single umbrella stroller (…or triple).

-*Check out our full Twin Carrier article here.
+Check out our full review on Twin Carriers.

 Baby holding devices: double down on these, but only open one to make sure the babies like them.

-My parents also used the bouncers to feed the girls.
-We loved the Fisher-Price, Geo Meadow; it had a nice design, was portable, and inexpensive (since we needed two and all).
+Bouncers are also useful “containers” — you can feed them in these, set one in while you bathe the other, etc. We loved the Fisher-Price, Geo Meadow; it had a nice design, was portable, and inexpensive (since we needed two and all).
 It has an activity bar that is easy to move on and off, plus it’s lightweight and easy to move from room to room (although I definitely recommend getting one baby “holder” per floor.)

 The bouncers mentioned above are all in the economy category.
 If you’re looking for something more modern and sleek, check out our “Favorite Fancy Bouncers.”
 Mind you, they are all more expensive.